m5stack/m5-docs/docs/en/uiflow/Modules.md

 Set the motor rotation direction and speed

 * __Turn__
-Set the number of turn pulses
+Set the number of turning pulses

 * __Rotate to__
 Set the turning degree